BarelyMiSSeD/Quake-Live-Rcon/README.md

 This will be different for each server tab.

 <b>Settings:</b> (Settings here will apply to all servers)
 Clicking the Settings button will bring up the settings window.
-This window shows the current version of the program and has a link to the Github website where the file is avaiable.
+This window shows the current version of the program and has a link to the Github website where the file is avaiable.<br>

-- The 'send status Command on Connect to each server' will send a status command automatically when sucessful server registration is completed.
+-<b><u>The 'send status Command on Connect to each server' option</u></b> will send a status command automatically when sucessful server registration is completed.<br>
+-<b><u>The Enable 'Connect to Game Server' option</u></b> will allow you to connect to game servers that have an active RCON connection.<br>
+-<b><u>The 'Keep Computer from entering any sleep mode' option</u></b> will keep the computer in a state that will allow it to continue to communicate with servers.
+This option will still allow the monitor to go into any screensaver mode that is set.
+Once all server tabs are closed or the program is exited settings will be returned to normal.<br>
-- There are 6 configurable command button avaiable for use.
+-<b><u>There are 6 configurable command buttons</u></b> avaiable for use.
 Each button must be activated to be used.
 The 'Button Label' field is what you will see on the button when clicking on it.
-The 'Button Comand' field is the command will be sent to the server. (<I>Note: The format and spelling of the command is NOT checked before sending.
-Makse sure you enter the command exactly as the server requires.</I>)
+The 'Button Comand' field is the command that will be sent to the server.
+(Note: The format and spelling of the command is NOT checked before sending.
+Make sure you enter the command exactly as the server requires.)
+(To send MINQLX bot commands preface the command normally sent on the server with a 'qlx' for example: '!elos' would be 'qlx !elos')<br>
-- The Enable 'Connect to Game Server' button will allow you to connect to game servers that you are connected to the RCON.
+-<b><u>The 'Disable Auto Scroll' option</u></b> will stop the scrolling of the server output window.
+This is to allow the reading of the window while still connected to the server.
+This option can be disabled and re-enabled while connected to servers.<br>
+-<b><u>The Maximum Amount of Lines allowed option</u></b> will set the server output windows maximum lines.
+When this line amount is reached the [b][u]amount of lines to remove</u></b> setting will be used to trim the earlier messages before continuing to print messages to the window.
+This will continue to happen each time the maximun lines setting is reached.<br>
+-<b><u>The 'Quake Live Colors' settings page</u></b> is where the colors used in the server output window to represent the color coding in Quake Live can be set.
+This will allow the configuring of the colors to individual preferences.<br>
+-<b><u>The 'Enable Logging' option</u></b> is on by default.
+It will allow the disabling of all server logging from a single setting.
+This setting must be enabled to allow individual server logging.<br>
-- The Enable stripping color codes from Log File will strip the Quake style color codes from the logged information.
-The color codes are left in the log file if not enabled.
+-<b><u>The Enable stripping color codes from Log File</u></b> will strip the Quake style color codes from the logged information.
+The color codes are left in the log file if not enabled. <br>

 <br><br>

 The server output will display the special characters you see used by players in the server and will display color when Quake Style color coding is sent by the server.